skills/write-javascript-actions/README.md

 <summary><strong>:zap: Step 6: Trigger the joke action</strong></summary>

 ### Great job!
 Everything is all set up and now we are ready to start laughing 🤣.
 You will find you have some joke related labels available to you in this repository.
-You don't have to use them, any label will trigger our workflow, but it might be easier to follow along with me if you use the labels I suggest.
+You don't have to use them, any label will trigger our workflow, but the easiest way to follow along would be to use suggested labels.

 ### :keyboard: Trigger a joke